BackFace-Softwares-INC/Simple-Object-Placer/README.md

 The place where you want to place the object must have collision, this is mandatory.
 Tested only on Godot 4.4.1.stable on Arch Linux.

+## feel free to contribute to the project